andersthemagi/magicalmusings.github.io/_posts/campaigns/free lances/2020-10-05-campaign-free-lances.md

 |Leon|M|2|Human|Paladin of Aureon|Sofie R.|
 |Nevitana|F|1|Kalashtar|Druid|Emma W.|

-## Magic Items

-You can find a running list of all the magic items encountered (and identified) by the party <a href="https://magicalmusings.github.io/campaigns/free-lances/magic-items/">here.</a>

 ## Session Log

 ### Session 14 - A Darkness from the Stars (29 Jan 20)